-One must picture the off-duty equipment and routine as a system where each component has its place.
-If your system doesn’t meet the minimum standards for off-duty carry, reassess.
+One must picture the off duty equipment and routine as a system.
+Each component must have a place in this system.
+If your system doesn’t meet the minimum standards for off duty carry, reassess.
 Have a backup to your backup.
 Be a sheepdog.
-If subjects wish harm on someone in your trust, including yourself, their extended reach will be injurious to themselves.
+If another wishes harm on someone in your trust, including yourself, their extended reach will be injurious to themselves.

 Evaluate your carry system

 Most firearms experts will pick strong side carry over any other type of holster.
 We talk about it and we advocate it.
-However, when LET writer Dennis Haworth and I met at the range, both of us were carrying the same type of firearm the same way — I’m not shy about that.
-My No. 2 method of carry is a pocket holster.
-Dennis had a Smith & Wesson model 638 and I had an S&W model 38, circa 1970, with a Crimson Trace grip (Model LG-305).
+However, when Law Enforcement Technology writer Dennis Haworth and I met at the range this past week, both of us were carrying the same type of firearm the same way.
+I’m not shy about that: My No. 2 method of carry is a pocket holster.
+Dennis had a Smith & Wesson model 638 and I had a Smith & Wesson model 38, circa 1970, with a Crimson Trace grip (Model LG-305).
 A lighter and more modern package is the S&W M&P 340 CT.
 The good news: We both practice with them.
 I have a good supply of lead, several bullet moulds and acquire powder like most people buy breakfast cereal.

 This is about the system of carry, not a single component.
 I spent about 10 pounds of ballistic gelatin and auto glass figuring out the best combination for my system.
 For general everyday wear, what one shoots should do several things.
 If these things don’t exist, one must experiment with new methods.
 Here are some ideas for evaluating a system.

 With or without the laser, I can make a hostage shot at approximately 10 yards with confidence.
 The “This is a belly gun” line of thinking is flawed.
-One should be able to fire a handgun in point or modified-point mode by indexing one’s body at contact distances.
-However, he or she should also be capable of deliberate aimed fire at targets out to 25 yards.
-As a rule, the officer should be able to consistently hit the A zone on a standard IPSC target, or similar target sheet at 25 yards.
-This is a rectangular area about 4 inches by 9 inches.
+One should be able to fire one’s handgun in point or modified point mode by indexing one’s body at contact distances.
+However, one should also be capable of deliberate aimed fire at targets out to 25 yards.
+As a rule, the officer should be able to consistently hit the A Zone on a standard IPSC target, or similar target sheet at 25 yards.
+This is a rectangular area about 4 inches x 9 inches.

-By the way, the first “Sort of off duty” article began with the premise that an officer must quickly transition to a different duty status.
+By the way, the first article began with the premise that an officer must quickly transition to a different duty status.
 If this is likely, the answer is the duty caliber and the duty ammo.
 Can one do that and still carry a gun in the pocket?
 Let’s look at the list:

 PDA (PXT LDA Single Stack Carry Safe).
-This is a 6+1, 24-ounce 45 ACP with Para-Ordnance LDA trigger.
+This is a 6+1, 24 oz 45 ACP with Para-Ordinance LDA trigger.
 It needs a large pocket, but it makes large holes accurately.
-It is quite a comfortable handgun and has a safety system suitable for the pocket — rather large pockets, however.
+It is quite a comfortable handgun and has a safety system suitable for the pocket – rather large pockets, however.

-This is a 13.5-ounce, 5.2-inch overall length 9mm that holds 6 rounds.
+Rohrbaugh R9S: This is a 13.5-ounce, 5.2-inch overall length 9mm that holds 6 rounds.
 For a while there, the existence of this gun was only a rumor.
-Most people who handle it think it’s some kind of joke, unless they are familiar with its quality and accuracy.
+Most people who handle this gun think it’s some kind of joke, unless they are familiar with its quality and accuracy.
 If it’s within your budget, this is the gun.

-Everyone knows I’m a big fan of Kel-Tec CNC guns, simply because they are engineered in a no-nonsense way.
+Everyone knows that I am a big fan of KelTec CNC guns, simply because they are engineered in a very no-nonsense way.
 I have put several hundred rounds through one.
-The Kel-Tec PF 9 holds 7 rounds and weighs 12.7 ounces.
+The KelTec PF 9 holds 7 rounds and weighs 12.7 ounces.
 If the Rohrbaugh is a little pricey, this is an outstanding alternative.
+It is one of the most cost effective products in firearms history.
 If your attire is only swim trunks, try the P3AT, which is a .380 auto that weighs 8.3 ounces.

 North American Arms:

-When I don’t carry my S&W Model 38, I have my NAA Guardian in .380.
-Fortunately, Cor-Bon has improved the odds with the .380 by making an 80-grain bullet that can go 1,050 fps.
-It does right about 1,000 fps in my Guardian.
-At this time, 1,000 or so for this weight of bullet is about as good as it gets.
+When I do not carry my S&W Model 38, I have my NAA Guardian in .380.
+Fortunately, Cor-Bon has improved the odds with the .380 by making an 80-grain bullet that can go 1050 fps.
+It does right about 1000 fps in my Guardian.
+At this time, 1000 or so for this weight of bullet is about as good as it gets.
 Most of us in the gun business consider the .380 ACP marginal for self defense, but my tests with DPX bullets suggest that the .380 may have some utility.
 Yes, I can make a consistent hostage shot.

-My guns usually have one quality in common: they all have Crimson Trace Laser Sight Grips.
+My guns usually have one quality in common: they all have a Crimson Trace Laser Sight Grips.
 I have experimented with Crimson Trace products enough to know that they improve the odds of winning dramatically.
-If one remembers that a gunfight includes the concept of “fight,” not just “shoot,” Crimson Trace Laser Sight Grips make sense.
+If one remembers that a gunfight includes the concept of “fight”, not just “shoot”, Crimson Trace Laser Sight Grips make sense.

 Waistband holsters of any type should have some sort of reinforcement to hold them open enough to reholster.
 If a person has been behind the badge long enough, they have had to holster the gun and go to grappling mode at one time or another.
 This contingency should be considered.
 The holster choice should keep the gun in, as long as the user wants it to stay in.
 It should also cover the entire trigger guard and trigger.

-The best leather and man-made material holsters are moulded to the gun.
+The best leather holsters are moulded to the gun.
+Manmade materials are usually moulded to the gun also.
 A good holster will stay open enough to nose the gun in without having to look at it or fuss, except to re-clear the clothing.
-We have a local maker, Desbiens Gun Leather, that does custom moulding leather.
+We have a local maker, Desbein Gun Leather (www.desbiensgunleather.com) who does custom moulding leather.